AShirenkov/next-auth-blog-todo-postgresql-redux/README.md

 - **PostgreSQL**: A powerful relational database to store user and ToDo data.
 - **SASS**: For styling the application.
 - **Docker**: For PostgreSQL database containerization.
+- **Jest**: Testing framework for running unit and integration tests, used for testing Zustand stores and API interactions.

 ---